Luhta.com – Nordic house of brands for sports, outdoors and more

 Clothes and shoes need care and maintenance.
 Especially with products that are in active use, it is important that they are treated according to the care instructions.
 This way, the product will retain its functionality and appearance for longer.
-Extending the life of a product is an easy and cheap act of responsibility.
+Extending the life of a product is an easy and cheap sustainability action.

 How do I care for and wash my clothes properly?